Selling shares and other assets

 Personal belongings (or ‘chattels’) where the sale proceeds (or value when given away) are less than £6,000 are free from CGT.
 The asset must be tangible (that is, you can touch it) and moveable – for example, a painting, jewellery (though see below regarding antique watches) or piece of furniture.

-There is a special rule to give some relief here, recognising that if the sales proceeds had been £6,000 no CGT would have been due at all.
+As the ring originally cost £2,000, then the gain would be £7,000.
+However, there is a special rule to give some relief here, recognising that if the sales proceeds had been £6,000 no CGT would have been due at all.

-Where the sales proceeds exceed £6,000 but the base cost is less than (or equal to) £6,000, the gain is restricted to a maximum of: (Proceeds of sale less £6,000) multiplied by 5/3.
+Where the sales proceeds exceed £6,000 but the base cost is less than (or equal to) £6,000, the gain is restricted to: (Proceeds of sale less £6,000) multiplied by 5/3.

 In this case, that means that only £5,000 would be liable to capital gains tax rather than £7,000, that is (£9,000 - £6,000) x 5/3 = £5,000.